BHFDSC/documentation/docs/resources/resources.md

 # Resources

-We have developed a suite of tools to support researchers and analysts working with electronic health records.
-Use these to streamline your research process and utilise health data effectively.
+We have developed a suite of tools to support researchers and analysts working with electronic health records within the NHS England SDE.
+Use these to streamline your research process and utilise the data effectively.